 I recommend that you reach out to people who may also be going through some of the same struggles as you are.
 Keep reading Empowering Parents; join our Facebook community.
 It’s amazingly helpful, because you’ll see other parents who are having the exact same problems that you’re having with your child—and chances are you won’t blame or judge them.
 When you see yourself reflected in another person—who’s also trying their best to raise their child—you’ll have a much healthier sense of yourself.

 Blame and guilt produce a lot of wasted energy and wasted feelings—the challenge is to get beyond these emotions.
 Your guilt usually has nothing to do with what’s going on with your child: his behavior can very possibly be beyond your control.
-You may really need some additional help, like The Total Transformation program or counseling, to implement change.
 The bottom line is that instead of feeling guilty or blaming yourself, what you need to do is move forward and change what you’re doing now.

 About Janet Lehman, MSW